Diversity Equity and Inclusion at ReDI School

 Sweden

-• 56 % of volunteers identify as women
+• 56 % of them identify as FINTA*

 Germany